caspii/casparwre.de/_posts/2022-07-01-python-to-code-a-saas.md

 print("Hello world")
 ```

 Python has a very gentle learning curve, that extends beyond the beginner phase.
-All the more complex stuff come later.
 For instance, I used Python for many years before I even knew, let alone used, dunder methods (e.g. `__init__`).
 Now I'm at an intermediate level, I am still learning new stuff, but I also feel confident in what I know.
 With JavaScript, it's a different story: despite no longer being a JavaScript noob, I often feel that there are dark and ineffable secrets that are eluding me, and that someday, this will cause my code to collapse.
 Not so with Python.

-Back when I made the decision to build my full-stack project in Python, the language was already well into it's ascendancy in the world of machine-learning and data-science.
+Back when I made the decision to build my project in Python, the language was already well into it's ascendancy in the world of machine-learning and data-science.
 Committing to a language that is used in a wide range of scenarios was not a hard decision.

 The next fundamental decision I had to take was which "web-framework" to use.

 ## What is a web-framework?

-A web-framework is a ready-made module or library that allows your code to become a part of the Internet.
-Being part of the internet means you need to adhere to various rules (protocols) and react in pre-defined ways when something or somebody asks your programme for information.
+A web-framework is a ready-made module or library that allows your code to become available on the Internet.
+Being part of the internet means you need to adhere to various rules and react in pre-defined ways when something or somebody asks your programme for information.
+A web-framework takes most of this work off you.

 There are a large number of Python web-frameworks, including Flask, Django, and FastAPI.
 Django is probably the most grown-up of the lot, and is used by heavyweights such as Spotify, Instagram and Pinterest.